What Product Marketing Is and What a Product Marketer Does

 Product Marketing vs. Customer Success

-Although Customer Success teams also care about driving product usage and helping customers extract value from the software, one key difference is that a Product Marketing team will care about new features, new customers, and new revenue vs. supporting existing features, customers, and revenue.
+Both care about driving product usage and helping customers get as much value as possible from the software.
+However, PMMs focus on new features, new customers, and new revenue rather than existing features, customers, and revenue.

-To get ahead of the curve, your organization should clearly define the role and responsibilities of product marketing managers and empower PMMs with clear accountability/ownership, sufficient tooling, and executive visibility.
+To get ahead of the curve, your organization should clearly define the role and responsibilities of Product Marketing Managers and empower PMMs with clear accountability/ownership, sufficient tooling, and executive visibility.

-Chameleon is software that helps product marketers manage feature adoption, user onboarding, and in-product engagement.
-So, if you’d like to become a better Product Marketer, you can also take our short course on in-product marketing👇
+Chameleon is software that helps Product Marketers manage feature adoption, user onboarding, and in-product engagement.
+So, if you’d like to become a better Product Marketer, you can also take our short course on in-product marketing.

 Boost product adoption and